csc-training/geocomputing/python/puhti/README.md

 * Open folder with exercise files:
     * File -> Open folder -> /scratch/project_2000745/[your_username]/geocomputing/python/puhti -> OK
 * Open [01_serial/single_core_example.py](01_serial/single_core_example.py).
 This is basic Python script, which uses a **for loop** for going through all 3 files.
 * Check that needed Python libraries are available in Puhti.
 Which libraries are used in this script?
 Check whether those libraries are available.
 Select all import rows and press `Shift+Enter`.
+Wait a few seconds.
 The import commands are run in Terminal.
 If no error messages are visible, the packages are available.
 The same way also other parts of the script can be tested.
 * Optional, for more advanced options for running Python code in VSCode, see for example [VSCode's Python Interactive mode is AMAZING!](https://www.youtube.com/watch?v=lwN4-W1WR84) and [How to Debug Python with VSCode](https://www.youtube.com/watch?v=w8QHoVam1-I&t=19s) videos.
 * Run the full script:
     * Exit Python console in Terminal: `exit()`